MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Push-Location.md

 ```

 ## DESCRIPTION
 The **Push-Location** cmdlet adds, or pushes, the current location onto a location stack.
+A location stack basically functions like your location history.
 If you specify a path, this cmdlet pushes the current location onto a location stack and then changes the current location to the location specified by the path.
 You can use the Pop-Location cmdlet to get locations from the location stack.

 By default, **Push-Location** pushes the current location onto the current location stack, but you can use the *StackName* parameter to specify another location stack.
 If the stack does not exist, **Push-Location** creates it.
+The stack that is being created is named **default**.

 For more information about location stacks, see the Notes.